 This museum covers the history of Bordeaux (and the region around) from pre-history onwards.
-It has sections about Romans, Atlantic commerce, and slave trade.
-If you only want to visit one museum during your visit in Bordeaux, make it this one.
+It has sections about Romans, Atlantic commerce, and the slave trade.
+If you only want to visit one museum during your visit to Bordeaux, make it this one.

 Ticket cost: 5 €

 Opening hours: Open every day from 11.00 am to 6.00 pm except Mondays and Bank Holidays.

 This museum is all about the wine trade.
 It’s located in a merchant’s house and it has a collection of unique objects dealing with wine.
 You can also learn about great merchant families and wine tasting.

 Ticket cost: 10 € (it includes the tasting of two wines).

 Opening hours: open all year (even bank holidays), Monday to Sunday from 10 am to 6 pm.

 French cuisine is always a delicious idea!
 Bordeaux offers plenty of options for you to try it and some say it even offers better options than Paris.
 You can choose from Michelin-starred restaurants but there are also tons of budget-friendly places to eat.
 Don’t miss the chance to try finely chopped shallots with red wine vinegar, entrecote à la Bordelaise, white asparagus, macarons, and canalés.
 Check all the options available so you can try the best of the gastronomy of Bordeaux.
 Wine Spectator also has a great guide on where to eat while in Bordeaux.

 For a budget-friendly option, head down to the Marché des Capucins, a typical food market in Bordeaux.
 For a truly French experience go on a Saturday morning and buy some oysters and white wine from any of the stands in the market.